CTSRD-CHERI/cheribuild/README.md

                         shallow clone
   --beri-fpga-env-setup-script BERI_FPGA_ENV_SETUP_SCRIPT
-                        Custom script to source to setup PATH and quartus, default to using cheri-cpu/cheri/setup.sh --quiet, -q           Don't show stdout of the commands that are executed (default: 'False') --verbose, -v         Print all commmands that are executed (default: 'False') --clean, -c           Remove the build directory before build (default: 'False') --force, -f           Don't prompt for user input but use the default action (default: 'False') --logfile             Write a logfile for the build steps (default: 'False') --skip-update         Skip the git pull step (default: 'False') --force-update        Always update (with autostash) even if there are uncommitted changes (default: 'False') --skip-configure      Skip the configure step (default: 'False') --reconfigure, --force-configure
+                        Custom script to source to setup PATH and quartus, default to using cheri-cpu/cheri/setup.sh --build-morello-firmware-from-source
+                        Build the firmware from source instead of downloading the latest release. (default: 'False') --quiet, -q           Don't show stdout of the commands that are executed (default: 'False') --verbose, -v         Print all commmands that are executed (default: 'False') --clean, -c           Remove the build directory before build (default: 'False') --force, -f           Don't prompt for user input but use the default action (default: 'False') --logfile             Write a logfile for the build steps (default: 'False') --skip-update         Skip the git pull step (default: 'False') --confirm-clone       Ask for confirmation before cloning repositories. (default: 'False') --force-update        Always update (with autostash) even if there are uncommitted changes (default: 'False') --skip-configure      Skip the configure step (default: 'False') --reconfigure, --force-configure